bsmith89/strain-corr/doc/manuscript/manuscript.md

 each sample is estimated based on mean depth of the provided marker genes.
 Next, based on this depth, "species-free" samples are identified as those where the species is below a minimum detection limit (in this work 0.0001x).
-Then, separately for each strain, two statistics are calculated for each gene (Fig. 1C).
+Then, separately for each strain, two statistics are calculated for each gene (Fig. 1C):
-First, the depth ratio is the total gene depth divided by the total species depth across that strain's pure samples.
+(1) the depth ratio is the total gene depth divided by the total species depth across that strain's pure samples;
-Second, the correlation score is the Pearson coefficient between the gene's depth and the overall species depth across both this strain's pure samples and the species-free samples.
+(2) the correlation score is the Pearson coefficient between the gene's depth and the overall species depth across both this strain's pure samples and the species-free samples.
 For each strain, genes passing a minimum threshold for both of these